Prentice Penny

-Prentice Penny (born December 1, 1973) is an American producer, writer, and director.
+Prentice Penny (born December 1, 1973) is an American producer, writer and director.
 He is best known as the showrunner for the HBO series Insecure.
-He is the writer and director of the Netflix film Uncorked.
-He was the creator and host of the show Upscale with Prentice Penny.
-He is also known for his roles as writer and producer on the series Brooklyn Nine-Nine, The Hustle, and Scrubs.
+He is the writer and director of the Netflix film Uncorked, and the creator and host of Upscale with Prentice Penny.
+He is also known as a writer and producer of the series Brooklyn Nine-Nine, Happy Endings, The Hustle, and Scrubs.

 Early life

-Prentice grew up in the Windsor Hill neighborhood of Los Angeles.
+Penny grew up in the Windsor Hill neighborhood of Los Angeles.
 His father ran a furniture business started by his grandfather in Compton.
 His mother, Brenda J. Penny, is a judge for the Los Angeles County Superior Court.
-He graduated in 1995, from the University of Southern California's screenwriting program where he was a member of the African American Cinema Association.
+He graduated in 1995 from the University of Southern California's screenwriting program, where he was a member of the African American Cinema Association.
 He worked as a substitute teacher before getting his first writing job in television.